“Either you run the day, or the day runs you.” Jim Rohn

 Schedule the sh*t out of your calendar.

 By that, I mean write it all down.
 (Note: Being busy is not the same as being productive.)
 Scribbling down appointments and due dates are a given, but it’s the hobbies, workouts, and you-time that we must make time for too.
 They’re just as vital to our health and happiness.
-Pencil in time for yourself to explore, try new things, or simply to do nothing.
+However minimal, carve out some time for yourself to explore, try new things, or simply to do nothing.
 Maintaining balance is the key to preventing burnout.

 If you “can’t find the time,” evaluate why.

 If you can’t find the time, it’s not important.
 That may seem like an over-generalization, but stop to really consider it.
 Ask yourself, What’s preventing me from doing this activity or spending time with this person?
 Is this in my best interest or is it a time filler?
 Maybe your subconscious is looking out for you.
 If you wanted or needed to do it, you’d make time.
 Get to the root of the dilemma, and either make the time or cross it off the list.

 Remember to set aside quality time with those you love, especially yourself.
 It’s easy to let others hijack our time or stress over things that are out of our control, but know that it’s ok to be selfish sometimes.
 Your priorities matter.
 Give yourself permission to do you.